Nunilo Kagati Titaura (6 Packets)

 Q: Where can I buy Nunilo Kagati Titaura?

-A: Check local Nepali stores, or look for online retailers specializing in South Asian snacks.
+A: Check local Himalayan stores, or look for online retailers specializing in South Asian snacks.

 Q: What does titaura taste like?